You want to become an author and a bestselling one at that. But let’s do a reality check first.

-Depending on what your aim is, you could hone your skills by writing short stories, blog posts or by picking a random writing prompt from an online writing site.
+Depending on your aim, you could hone your skills by writing short stories, blog posts, or picking a random writing prompt from an online writing site.

-Every time you write a new piece, analyze your writing for its grammar and spelling accuracy as well as its lexical variety.
+Every time you write a new piece, analyze your writing for its grammar, spelling accuracy, and variety.
 Do you have a habit of using repetitive words?

 You can get free writing feedback if you are in a writing group.
-But if you aren’t, you should use a good online writing checker to help you with your grammar use.
+But if you aren’t, you should use a good online writing checker to help you with your grammar.

 More importantly, will your writing connect with, hook or intrigue a reader?